-• The panel must first decide whether the admissions authority for the school has satisfactorily made its case that the efficient education or the efficient use of resources will be prejudiced)

-if further children are admitted to the school in the year group concerned.

-• Secondly, if the panel agrees that prejudice would be caused, it must balance that harm against your particular reasons for seeking a place at that school.
+- The panel must first decide whether the admissions authority for the school has satisfactorily made its case that the efficient education or the efficient use of resources will be prejudiced) if further shidden are admitted to the school in the user preserved. - if further children are admitted to the school in the year group concerned. - Secondly, if the panel agrees that prejudice would be caused, it must balance that harm - against your particular reasons for seeking a place at that school.